-There are limitations in width and spacing of shoring systems.
+There are limitations in the width and spacing of shoring systems.
 Some general guidelines include:

 - Cantilever (no wale or strutting) sheet pile and pile and plate are generally limited to 12-ft depths.
 After that deflection and resulting ground movement is too much.

-Do not ignore the fact that pipe bedding and structure bedding is approximately 12-in deep and that the shoring system needs to go to the full depth of the excavation.
-There is usually a provision for base stabilization where there is a potential for a soft or wet base that can trigger an additional 2 to 4-ft of excavation and backfill.
+Do not ignore the fact that pipe bedding and structure bedding are approximately 12-in deep and that the shoring system needs to go to the full depth of the excavation.
+There is usually a provision for base stabilization where there is a potential for a soft or wet base that can trigger an additional 2 to 4 ft of excavation and backfill.

 5. What are the consequences of deflection and ground movement?

 The solution or mitigation to these problems is a more rigid protective system.
 A 20-ft trench shield or slide rail panel will deflect 2.5 times more than the same wall thickness of a 16-ft panel.
 Thin wall and lighter depth sheeting (2 to 4-in), such as aluminum and KDVI-8 sheet piling, used for sheeting in shallow excavations and at the end of shields will typically deflect if used in a brace and sheeting shoring system.
-In brace and sheeting shoring systems, the sheet pile thickness should be 3/8-in and pile section depth greater than 8-in.
+In brace and sheeting shoring systems, the sheet pile thickness should be 3/8 in and the pile section depth greater than 8 in.